NimbleMarkets/dbn-go/cmd/README.md

 | **Datasets** | List datasets, their schemas, and costs |
 | **Publishers** | List publishers and their datasets |

+Currently, downloads are placed in the current working directory.

 Here are some screenshots of each TUI page: